Grand Millenial - A Fresh Twist On An Old Take

 Source: SCW Interiors

-Grand Millennial design takes 'outdated' and 'over the top' design trends and regenerates and transforms them into something fresh and full of vigor.
-The best part is that this trend is not an ironic backlash, and is pretty much all about showing appreciation and respect for the design style that is loved by grandparents all over the world.
+Grand Millennial design takes 'outdated' and 'over the top' design styles and regenerates and transforms them into something fresh and full of vigor.
+The best part is that this style is not an ironic backlash, and is pretty much all about showing appreciation and respect for the design style that is loved by grandparents all over the world.

 “The grandmillennial trend is really a reaction to the generic mid-century interiors we’ve seen for so long,” explains Christiane Lemieux, co-founder and CEO of The Inside.
 “Just as Gen X found nostalgia in the mid-century designs their grandparents coveted, millennials may be finding a similar sense of nostalgia in familiar, classic designs,” she explains.
 “This style feels attainable, as Victorian and Neoclassical styles have not been part of trending design movements, so these antiques are often a deal, especially considering their build quality and the inherent sustainability factor of buying secondhand.”